alinex/node-validator/README.md

 ### ipaddr

-The value has to be a IP address.
+The value has to be an IP address.

 __Check options:__